 - Politics (e.g., voting behaviour, climate change psychology).

 - Marketing/Advertising/Consumer Psychology

 This will be the 11th biennial meeting of SARMAC.
 The 2013 meeting, in Rotterdam, attracted 350 researchers and we expect at least as many to attend the Victoria meeting.
 We plan to offer hundreds of papers (three full days of four parallel sessions), three poster sessions, four superb keynote addresses, numerous symposia, plus a variety of opportunities for enriching and fun interaction.
-The meeting proper will be preceded by a 3-hour, hands-on workship by E.J.
-Wagenmakers introducing user-friendly software for Bayesian data analyses.
+The meeting proper will be preceded by two 3-hour, hands-on workshops: One by Sigi Sporer on effect size and meta-analysis, and one by E.J.
+Wagenmakers and colleagues introducing user-friendly software for Bayesian data analyses.